vchayaa/dsi321_2025/README.md

 - LakeFS connection details
 - Prefect settings

-You can override these settings by updating the `.env` file.

 ## Customization

 You can customize the pipeline by:

-1. Adding more provinces or cities in the `PROVINCES` and `CITIES` variables in `src/config.py`
+1. Adding more provinces and locations in the `PROVINCES` and `location` variables in `myflow/03_main_flow/flow.py`
-2. Modifying the data collection interval in `.env`
-3. Adding more data processing steps in `src/main.py`
+2. Adding more data processing steps in `myflow/03_main_flow/flow.py`
-4. Extending the visualization in `visualization/app.py`
+3. Extending the visualization in `visualization/app.py`

 ## Troubleshooting